What is it about succulents that appeals so much? It could be their chubby little leaves, or the way they are so easy to root to get more.

 Get a charming and unique ambiance with unusual hypertufa containers, rustic salvage and hand made garden art.

 Mix and match hardy and tender species and varieties for a gorgeous summer display.

 Sometimes, it's not the drought you have to worry about; it's the excess rainfall.
 How on earth can you store that water for the dry times ahead?

-strategies to help them thrive in less than ideal conditions.
-Plan, design and nurture your perfect
+Plan, design and nurture your perfect ecological niche.

 I’m Jacki Cammidge, Certified Horticulturist, avid Xeric Gardener and Wildcrafting Artisan.